 We recommend calling ahead or visiting each location's website for latest information on closures and openings of each park's amenities and or trails.
 Please continue to follow CDC guidelines while visiting parks, wildlife areas, and outdoor recreation trails, by practicing social distancing and wearing face coverings.

-The picturesque quaint villages along the Delaware Bay are perfect for a leisurely ride with a few stops to grab a bite to eat or pick up souvenirs.
+The picturesque quaint villages along the Delaware Bay are perfect for a leisurely ride!

 The Bombay Hook National Wildlife Refuge has an 12-mile wildlife driving trail open for walking, cycling and vehicles in Smyrna off of Route 9.
 This trail wanders in and around marsh land, freshwater man-made pools, wetlands and salt marshes create the perfect ride for cyclists.
 It’s also an excellent trail to see cranes, geese, bald eagles and falcons.

 The Bicycle Map of Kent County is a great resource for a birds-eye view of all of the statewide, regional, and connector bicycle route suggestions.
 It’s also color-coded to easily find the right trail for you and see which are more trafficked and typically crowded.